My work has grown out of a long exploration of relationships, consciousness, and what it means to live with integrity.

 Psychosynthesis counselling resonated strongly with me because it integrates psychological depth with an openness to the wider dimensions of human experience.

-Over time, my explorations have led me back to what feels most essential: how we live, how we love, and how we stay connected to ourselves and others in the midst of ordinary life.
+Over time, my explorations have led me back to what feels most essential: how we live, how we love, and how we stay connected to ourselves and others in the midst of ordinary life - and how we make choices that reflect that.
 I have come to feel that spirituality, at its most meaningful, is not separate from relationship but expressed through it - in the quality of our presence, the honesty we bring to our lives, and our capacity to remain connected without leaving ourselves behind.

-Much of the work therefore involves recognising the moment where familiar strategies take over - the moment we move away from our own truth in order to preserve connection.
+Human change does not come only from insight, but from how we meet ourselves and each other in real time.
+Much of the work involves recognising the moment where familiar strategies take over - the moment we move away from our own truth in order to preserve connection.
 Self-abandonment often begins in precisely this moment.

-Over time, therapy becomes the practice of developing a different capacity: learning to stay in relationship without abandoning ourselves.
+Over time, therapy becomes the practice of developing a different capacity: learning to stay in relationship without abandoning ourselves and to respond in ways that are more aligned with what matters.

 My work is informed not only by professional training but also by my own lived encounters with the challenges of relationship, identity, and personal change.